mweibel/sdpToJingle/README.md

 Unit Test
 ---------
-The unit test is currently failing due to some things I can't parse (or I don't know how to send it) to jingle.
+The unit test is currently failing due to some things I can't parse (or I don't know how to parse it for now) to jingle.
 Requirements for running are:
   - node.js
   - mocha (installable via npm)